Using DirectQuery in Power BI

 Consider switching off interaction between visuals: By default, visualizations on a report page can be used to cross-filter and cross-highlight the other visualizations on the page.
 For example, having selected “1999” on the pie chart, the column chart is cross highlighted to show the sales by category for “1999”.

-However, this interaction can be controlled as described in this article.
-In DirectQuery such cross-filtering and cross-highlighting requires queries to be sent to the underlying source, so the interaction should be switched off if the time taken to respond to users' selections would be unreasonably long.
+In DirectQuery such cross-filtering and cross-highlighting require queries to be submitted to the underlying source, so the interaction should be switched off if the time taken to respond to users' selections would be unreasonably long.
+However, this interaction can be switched off, either for the entire report (as described above for Query reduction options), or on a case-by-case basis as described in this article.

 In addition to the above list of suggestions, note that each of the following reporting capabilities can cause performance issues: